spikehq/docs.spike.sh/oncall-schedules/introduction-to-layers-in-on-call-schedules.md

 ## What are Layers in on-call schedules?

-Layers are schedules with the same key components as members, handoff, rotation and slots.
-You can add multiple layers to one on-call schedule.
-This helps you give flexibility over timings and members.&#x20;
+In Spike.sh's on-call scheduling, 'Layers' add a dynamic dimension to your planning.
+Each layer encompasses essential elements like members, handoff times, rotations, and slots.
+The flexibility of adding multiple layers to a single schedule empowers you to customize timings and team involvement with precision.

-Layers for your on-call schedule are organised sequentially in ascending order.
-This means when timing overlaps between Layer 2 and Layer 1, the higher layer will overlap the lower ones, i.e. in this case **Layer 2 will overlap 1.**&#x20;
+Layers are meticulously organized in a sequential, ascending order.
+This design means that in instances of overlapping schedules, the higher layer takes precedence.
+For example, if Layer 2's timing intersects with that of Layer 1, Layer 2 will be the active layer, overriding Layer 1.
+Similarly, in a configuration with three layers, Layer 3 would supersede both Layers 1 and 2 in overlapping scenarios.

-For 3 layers, Layer 3 will take overlap over 1 and 2.&#x20;
+This layered approach ensures a seamless, well-coordinated on-call schedule, allowing for nuanced control over who is on-call and when..&#x20;

-{% hint style="info" %}
+{% hint style="warning" %}
-Every on-call schedule will have at least one layer
+Every on-call schedule will have at least one layer.
 {% endhint %}

 ### What does overlapping mean?

-In simple words - if both layers have common times then Layer 2 will overlap calendar schedules from layer 1.
-Let's take an example.&#x20;
+'Overlapping' in layered scheduling is straightforward: when two layers share common times, the higher layer takes precedence.
+To illustrate, if Layer 1 and Layer 2 have overlapping schedules, Layer 2 will be the active one, effectively overriding the schedules set in Layer 1.

 ### Understand layers with an example